sccnlab/E-DFE/README.md

 5. The final output will save in ./output/pred.npy.

 ### Facial animation generation
-1. Change the base in facial_animation/makehuman_face.py to your directory you want to save.
+1. Change the base in facial_animation/makehuman_face.py to your directory you want to save (output folder will have animated facial expression frame).
-2. Make sure the directory in np.load is directing to the location of pred.npy.
+2. Make sure the directory in np.load is directing to your location of pred.npy.
-3. In MakeHuman, go to Modeling/FACSHuman0.1 and set full face camera view
+3. In MakeHuman, go to Modeling/FACSHuman0.1 and set full face camera view.
 4. Copy the facial_animation/makehuman_face.py to MakeHuman software Utilities/Scripting.
-For changing the identities of facial animation, [refer here](change_identities.md)
+For changing the identities of facial animation, [refer here](change_identities.md).
-5. Execute the code in Utilities/Execute.
+5. Execute the code in Makehuman Utilities/Execute.
-6. For better eyebrow animation, run facial_animation/combine_face.py (change the input_directory to your saved direction in makehuman_face.py, set your new custom saved directory, and remove .DS_Store if you have one).
+6. For better eyebrow animation, run facial_animation/combine_face.py  `python combine_face.py --input {the base directory in step 1} --output {the output folder directory you want to save to}`.
-7. To generate the video, run `ffmpeg -framerate 30 -i img%03d.png -c:v libx264 -pix_fmt yuv420p out.mp4` in your final saved directory (you can set custom framerate).
+8. To generate the video, run `ffmpeg -framerate 30 -i img%03d.png -c:v libx264 -pix_fmt yuv420p out.mp4` in your final saved directory (you can set custom framerate).

 # Questions
 For any questions, please raise an issue on GitHub or email wangccy@bc.edu.